P-Miranda/c-programming-language/README.md

 - Exercise3-4: Write a version o itoa that supports -(2^Wordsize-1).
 - Exercise3-5: Write a version of itoa that supports different number basis.
 - Exercise3-6: Write a version of itoa that has a minimum field width.

+### Chapter 4: Functions and Program Structure
+- Example4-1: Program that prints each line that contains a matching string (`grep`-like)